calmm-js/documentation/introduction-to-calmm.md

 > const x_plus_y = K(x, y, (x, y) => x + y)
 ```

-To see the value, we can use the Kefir's
+To see the value, we can use Kefir's
 [`log`](http://rpominov.github.io/kefir/#log) operation:

 ```js